gfantonib/radial_basis_function/README.md

 $$
 \frac{1}{[R]} = ([R^{t}] \cdot [R])^{-1} \cdot [R^{t}]
 $$

-In mathematics, and in particular linear algebra, the Moore–Penrose inverse is the most widely known generalization of the inverse matrix.
-It was independently described by E. H. Moore in 1920 and Roger Penrose in 1955.

 Understanding the inverse matrix (pseudo-inverse) is fundamental to grasping the Radial Basis Function algorithm.